 You will have no idea how much your family is spending every month until you keep track.
 Like counting calories, we focus on what we count.
 It has our attention.
 When we write the money spent or calories eaten in a journal, it helps us to visualize, monitor and change behavior.

-How do you categorize your spending in your budget?
+How do you categorize your spending in your budgeting?
 Do you use the envelope system?
 Many financial experts recommend putting a set amount of cash in categorized envelopes at the beginning of each month.
 Then you spend the money from the envelopes.

 An empty envelope forces you to stop spending in a category.
 You can prioritize and visualize how much you are spending on separate expenses of your family’s life with this system.